Movement as Medicine

 One of the most important concepts for chronic-pain patients returning to physical activity is the distinction between hurt (discomfort) and harm (damage).
 Feeling discomfort during or after exercise does not mean you are injuring yourself.

-For people with central sensitization, initial exercise will cause intense sensations — not because it is causing damage, but because the nervous system is amplifying normal signals of muscular effort.
+For people with central sensitization, early exercise will cause intense sensations — not because it's causing damage, but because the nervous system is amplifying normal signals of muscular effort.
 With time and gradual practice, the nervous system recalibrates and the same activities cause less discomfort.

 The practical rule: sensations of muscular effort, mild fatigue, and tolerable discomfort during exercise are normal and do not require stopping.
 Acute and intense pain, new radiation to limbs, sudden weakness or numbness are signs to stop and assess with the physician.